The Missing Million: Plot

-When millionaire-about-town Rex Walton (Ivan Brandt) mysteriously vanishes on the eve of his wedding, a chain of strange, violent events is set in motion.
-Intrepid Joan Walton (Linden Travers) assists Inspector Dicker (John Stuart) in the search for her brother.
+When millionaire-about-town Rex Walton mysteriously vanishes on the eve of his wedding, a chain of strange, violent events is set in motion.
+Intrepid Joan Walton assists Inspector Dicker in the search for her brother.
 The main suspect is notorious criminal The Panda ("The Prince of Blackmailers").

 Production

 The film was shot at the Riverside Studios in Hammersmith with sets designed by the art director Andrew Mazzei.